AlexCuellar/alexcuellar.github.io/_posts/2018-08-10-RSS-Projects.md

 Meet CARl, the autonomous vehicle setup for the labs and final project of the MIT class 6.141 Robotics: Science and Systems.

 CARl has a on onboard CPU, Hokuyo LIDAR, and RGB camera for navigating the world around it.
 The class involved several cumulative labs which built from low-level control systems to localization and motion planning.
 Our team developed a website with detailed lab writups if you are interested in in depth explanations of our procecess.
+I will give a high level overview of our process and results here, but check out the webiste for more in depth explanations of our process and analyis of our results.

+In general, these labs and projects introduced me to software development on a team.
+During this time, I developed insight into the organization necessary to develop clean, understandable, and modular code in order to integrate each member's contribution into a fully-functioning software stack.

-However, I will give a high level overview of our process and results here.
-The first 2 labs focused on soldifiying our understanding of ROS (The Robotic Operating System) upon which the entire software stack was built.
-However, these lab's deliverables are much less interesting than the last 4 labs and final project.
+*(NOTE: The first 2 labs focused on soldifiying our understanding of ROS (The Robotic Operating System) upon which the entire software stack was built.
+However, these lab's deliverables are much less interesting than the last 4 labs and final project.)*

 ## Lab 3: Wall Following and Safety Controller